-In line with the Malabo Declaration26, GSHA will seek to ensure young smallholders are targeted and engaged in all programme activity.
+In line with the Malabo Declaration26, SHA will seek to ensure young smallholders are targeted and engaged in all programme activity.
 Our agri-enterprise objective will include employment goals for rural youth.

-Climate Smart Agriculture (CSA) 2.3
+2.3 Climate Smart Agriculture (CSA)

-increase of just two degrees will result in a potential reduction of agricultural production of 30%.
+Natural disasters have always occurred but climate change is intensifying the frequency and impact of severe adverse weather conditions, which impacts on how much food is produced and where.
+A temperature increase of just two degrees will result in a potential reduction of agricultural production of 30%.
 Every region of the world is at risk but in Africa, the poorest communities and people in fragile environments, such as drylands, mountain areas and coastal zones are the most vulnerable and will be particularly affected.
 This is because they often lack the basic means to enable them to cope or recover.
-All of our programmes strive to build smallholders' economic and climate resilience through natural resource management and a climate smart approach in order to deliver longterm, sustainable impact.
-The three main objectives of our CSA approach are applied across all GSHA programme objectives:
+All of our programmes strive to build smallholders' economic and climate resilience through natural resource management and a climate smart approach in order to deliver long-term, sustainable impact.
+The three main objectives of our CSA approach are applied across all SHA programme objectives:

-- Increasing agricultural productivity in a sustainable manner, to support equitable gains in farm incomes, food security and rural development - Adapting and building the resilience of agriculture and food security systems to climate change at multiple levels - 3) Reducing greenhouse gas emissions from agriculture
+- Increasing agricultural productivity in a sustainable manner, to support equitable gains in farm incomes, food security and rural development - 2) Adapting and building the resilience of agriculture and food security systems to climate change at multiple levels - 3) Reducing greenhouse gas emissions from agriculture